mlflow/mlflow-export-import/README_bulk.md

   --export-latest-versions BOOLEAN
                                   Export latest registered model versions
-                                  instead of all versions.  [default: False] --notebook-formats TEXT         Databricks notebook formats.
-Values are SOURCE, HTML, JUPYTER or DBC (comma
+                                  instead of all versions.  [default: False] --stages TEXT                   Stages to export (comma seperated).
+Default is all stages and all versions.
+Stages are Production, Staging, Archived and None.
+                                  Mututally exclusive with option --versions.
+  --export-permissions BOOLEAN    Export Databricks permissions.  [default:
+                                  False]
+  --notebook-formats TEXT         Databricks notebook formats.
+Values are
+                                  SOURCE, HTML, JUPYTER or DBC (comma
                                   seperated).